 - 1 cup dry noodles (or see recipe below for spaetzle)

 - Heat olive oil in 4-quart Dutch oven over medium heat; add about 1/3 of the beef to the pan and cook, stirring occasionally until browned on all sides.
 Remove from pan and repeat with remaining beef.
 It is important to not crowd the pan.
-If the pieces of beef are too close together they will not brown properly--instead they will simply steam.
+If the pieces of beef are too close together they will not brown properly--instead, they will simply steam.
 Add more oil to the pan as needed.

 - To the same pan stir in the onions and cook until onions begin to brown.
 Return browned beef chunks to the pan.
-Stir in remaining ingredients except diced potatoes and noodles.
+Stir in remaining ingredients except for the diced potatoes and noodles.
 Heat to boiling; reduce heat and cover.
 Simmer 1 1/2 hours or until meat is tender.
 Note that the grated potatoes will fall apart--they are intended to thicken the soup.